AuCson/icml-24-wwmf-temp/README.md

 Side note

-`configs/p3/instance-bart0-base-ocl/lr1e-6.yaml` actually uses LR=1e-5 as reported in the paper.
+- `configs/p3/instance-bart0-base-ocl/lr1e-6.yaml` actually uses LR=1e-5 as reported in the paper.
+- Fixed a sgn issue I messed up - now the implementation is faithful to icml paper instead of the follow-up paper.